 Below you will find all the answers to parents’ most common questions about the SATs for Key Stage 2.
 You will also find links to detailed breakdowns of what each test involves and how you can support your child.

-What tests do children take at the end of Year 6?
+What tests do children take at the end of Year 6, and when?

 How are the tests marked, and what do the scores mean?

 Are there any example questions I can look at?